 France’s ALTEN Group Chooses Montréal

 ALTEN Group, the European leader in engineering and technology consulting for the aerospace industry, has established a Canadian subsidiary in Montréal.
-The city won the Group’s attention for its competitive business environment, talented labour pool and universities and engineering schools, along with its proximity to large urban centres in the northeastern U.S.
+The city won the group’s attention for its competitive business environment, talented labour pool and universities and engineering schools, along with its proximity to large urban centres in the northeastern U.S.

 A Québec Subsidiary for LGM Group

 France’s LGM Group has opened an office in Montréal to service the North American aeronautics and rail transportation markets.
-Focusing on management and engineering for large projects, the company chose Québec for its promising industrial base and the presence of such multinationals as CAE, Pratt & Whitney and Bombardier.
+Focusing on management and engineering for large projects, the company chose Québec for its strong industrial base and the presence of such multinationals as CAE, Pratt & Whitney and Bombardier.